-While product launches, customer and market research, customer onboarding, and product storytelling are all amongst the remit of a modern-day PMM, product positioning and messaging remain the areas that experts are devoting the most time to, with 92% of respondents in the State of Product Marketing Report 2021 earmarking product positioning and product messaging as their core responsibilities:
+While product launches, customer and market research, customer onboarding, and product storytelling are all amongst the remit of a modern-day PMM, product positioning, and messaging remain the areas that experts are devoting the most time to, with 90.1% of respondents in the State of Product Marketing Report 2023 earmarking product positioning and product messaging as their core responsibilities:

 If product messaging doesn’t resonate with your customers, you’re prone to customer churn, while adoption rates could take a hit if you fail to position your product in an increasingly competitive marketplace.

-Such is the importance of these areas, this piece will focus on:
+Such is the importance of these areas, this piece will address the following:

 - How to create compelling product messaging